This article was updated on July 23, 2018.

 1. Health Care/The Affordable Care Act

 Health care and its related costs have long been a top priority of HR leaders.
-According to a report from the Society of Human Resource Management (SHRM), rising health care costs were the top concern for HR professionals in 2005, 2007, 2009 and 2011.
 Since the Affordable Care Act (ACA) was passed in 2010, health care has increasingly become a top compliance concern, as well.
 The ACA is so detailed that many organizations have found themselves scrambling to keep up with their ongoing ACA compliance efforts.
-According the ADP Research Institute® 2015 Midsized Business Owners Study, "41% of the survey participants ranked the volume of government regulations as their top concern, and only one quarter were extremely confident that their organizations understand all of the new ACA regulations."
+According to the ADP Research Institute® (ADP RI) 2015 Midsized Business Owners Study, "41% of the survey participants ranked the volume of government regulations as their top concern, and only one quarter were extremely confident that their organizations understand all of the new ACA regulations."

 2. Employee Classification

-As the U.S. Department of Labor (DOL) highlights, the growing volume of worker misclassification "presents one of the most serious problems facing affected workers, employers and the entire economy," and the DOL has moved aggressively against organizations that don't have their compliance practices in order.
+As the DOL highlights, the growing volume of worker misclassification "presents one of the most serious problems facing affected workers, employers and the entire economy," and the DOL has moved aggressively against organizations that don't have their compliance practices in order.

 3. Technological Advances/Big Data